-In 2010, Dibakar Bannerjee made a film - Love, Sex, Dhoka - about these different modes of image making that are available to us now and to capture their tactility.
+In 2010, Dibakar Bannerjee made a film - Love, Sex, Dhoka, that captures the tactility of different modes of image making that are available to us, now.
 LSD has no SRKs and Katrina Kaifs, but has a cast of little known actors - the stars literally are Digital Video Camera, Surveillance Camera and Hidden Camera.
 The three different stories in LSD capture different aspects of these technologies - the ease that they allow for production, the graininess of the image that makes it porous and touchable and the ways in which such technology travels into spaces that were previously inaccessible to us.